Quantumgoku/Veld/PARENT_POM_RESOLUTION_FIX.md

 ## Summary

 The parent POM resolution issue has been **completely resolved**.
-The project structure is now valid, all modules are properly recognized, and the namespace migration to `io.github.yasmramos` is functioning correctly.
+The project structure is now valid, all modules are properly recognized, and the namespace migration to `io.github.yasmramos.veld` is functioning correctly.
 You can proceed with development and testing activities.

 ---
 **Status:** ✅ **RESOLVED**